deniskabana/react-persistent-state-hook/README.md

 **`usePersistentState` offers a range of features that enhance and replace React's `useState()` method:**

-1. 💀 **Dead-simple Integration**:
+1. 🐣 **Plug'n'play with Zero Configuration**:

-   > A drop-in replacement for React's `useState` hook without breaking functionality.
+   - A drop-in replacement for React's `useState` hook without breaking your code or changing your workflow.
+Provide a unique key to persist state values more reliably.

 2. 🧠 **Data Persistence**:

-   > Store state values in the Web Storage API (`localStorage` or `sessionStorage`).
-Until version 2, we only support Web Storage API as a core feature.
+   - Store state values in `localStorage` or `sessionStorage`.
+Until version 2, we only support Web Storage API, but more are coming.

-3. 🐣 **Zero Configuration**:

-   > Provide a unique `storageKey` to any state you want to persist.
-Optionally, configure storage type and other options.

-4. ♻️ **Platform-Agnostic**:
+3. ♻️ **Platform-Agnostic**:

-   > `usePersistentState` gracefully handles scenarios where Web Storage is not available, behaving exactly like `useState`.
+   - `usePersistentState` gracefully handles scenarios where Web Storage is not available, behaving exactly like `useState`.

-5. 📭 **No Dependencies**:
+4. 📭 **No Dependencies**:

-   > Keep your project lightweight with just one hook and one peer dependency (`react >= 16.8`).
-See [minzipped size](#react-persistent-state-hook) for details.
+   - Keep your project light - no dependencies and a single peer dependency (`react >= 16.8`).

-6. 🧑‍💻 **First-class TypeScript Support**:
+5. 🧑‍💻 **First-class TypeScript Support**:

-   > Fully typed with TypeScript, providing the same type support as React's `useState`.
+   - Fully typed with TypeScript, providing the same type support as React's `useState` (including overloads).

+6. 🚧 **Roadmap for Continuous Improvement**:

+   - Our roadmap outlines upcoming features and enhancements, ensuring your state management needs are met.

+7. 📚 **Documentation and Tutorials**:

+   - Straight-forward readme with examples and comprehensive JSDoc annotations for the hook and its options (all types are exported).

-7. Coming Soon - **Custom Storage Adapters**:
+8. Coming Soon - **Custom Storage Adapters**:

-   > Configure custom storage adapters, allowing integration with libraries like Redux, React Native state, or any custom storage solution.
+   - Allowing integration with libraries like Redux, React Native state APIs, or custom storage solutions.

-8. Coming Soon - **React Native Support**:
+9. Coming Soon - **React Native Support**:

-   > Extend the benefits of state persistence to React Native projects with support for the `AsyncStorage` API.
+   - Extend the benefits of state persistence to React Native projects by implementing a first-class `AsyncStorage` API adapter.

-9. 🚧 **Roadmap for Continuous Improvement**:

-   > Our roadmap outlines upcoming features and enhancements, ensuring your state management needs are met.

-10. 📚 **Documentation and Tutorials**:
-    > As we grow, expect more usage options, tutorials, and comprehensive documentation to make integration even smoother.

 We're committed to delivering a minimal and flexible solution for state management and persistence in React applications.
 Join us on this journey by contributing! 🚀